HendrixS9377/HendrixS9377.github.io/content/authors/admin/_index.md

 ## About Me

-I am Haoxun Shen, currently seeking PhD opportunities to advance my academic and research career.
+I am Haoxun Shen, currently seeking PhD opportunities to advance my research career.

 My research interests lie at the intersection of intelligent control theory, machine learning, and complex physical systems, with a strong emphasis on designing robust, safe, and generalizable performance enhancement for embodied agents.